 Summing Amplifier or Op Amp Adder Circuit

-An inverting op-amp can be used in various places.
+An inverting op-amp can be used in various places like as Op amp Summing Amplifier.
 One important application of inverting op-amp is summing amplifier or virtual earth mixer.

 In the above image, a virtual earth mixer or summing amplifier is shown where an inverted op-amp mixing several different signals across it’s inverting terminal.
 An inverting amplifiers input is virtually at earth potential which provides an excellent mixer related application in audio mixing related work.

 As we can see different signals are added together across the negative terminal using different input resistors.
 There is no limit to the number of different signal inputs can be added.
 The gain of each different signal port is determined by the ratio of feedback resistor R2 and the input resistor of the particular channel.

 Also learn more about applications of the op-amp by following various op-amp based circuits.
 This inverting op-amp configuration is also used in various filters like active low pass or active high pass filter.